Chelsea Road and Rickertt Road intersection upgrade and Wakerley Bikeway project - Ransome

 About the project

-The Chelsea Road and Rickertt Road intersection upgrade is part of Council’s commitment to improving safety, reducing congestion and improving access across the city.
-This is through a network-wide focus on traffic improvement to meet current and future traffic volumes throughout Brisbane’s road network.
+The Chelsea Road and Rickertt Road intersection upgrade is part of Council’s commitment to improving safety and access across the city.
+This is through a network-wide focus on traffic improvements to meet current and future traffic volumes throughout Brisbane’s road network.

 The Wakerley Bikeway project will provide a new shared path to complete the connection from the intersection of Green Camp Road and Rickertt Road to the intersection of Chelsea Road and Rickertt Road.